The University of York is committed to a policy of equal opportunities and recognises the duties specified under the Equality Act 2010.

 We may contact the individual to discuss their responses to the health questionnaire or to arrange an appointment with them if this is considered appropriate.

-A copy of any advice resulting from the assessment will be returned to the recruiting manager and to HR Services to confirm the outcome.
-If adjustments are required, a copy may also be forwarded to the University's Disability Services.
-The original form will be retained confidentially by HR.
+With the consent of the individual, a copy of any advice resulting from the assessment, including any appropriate adjustments, will be returned to the recruiting manager and made available to HR on request.
+The original form will be retained confidentially by OH.

-If queries or concerns should later arise regarding an employee's fitness to perform any aspect of their role, line managers may refer the employee to Occupational Health for further assessment and advice.
+If queries or concerns should later arise regarding the employee's fitness to perform any aspect of their role, including any impacts of health on work or impacts of work on health, line managers may refer the employee to Occupational Health for further assessment and advice.

 The Procedure